QM–AM–GM–HM inequalities

+In other words, QM≥AM≥GM≥HM.
 These inequalities often appear in mathematical competitions and have applications in many fields of science.

 Proof

 There are three inequalities between means to prove.
 There are various methods to prove the inequalities, including mathematical induction, the Cauchy–Schwarz inequality, Lagrange multipliers, and Jensen's inequality.
 For several proofs that GM ≤ AM, see Inequality of arithmetic and geometric means.

-AM-QM inequality
+AM–QM inequality

 From the Cauchy–Schwarz inequality on real numbers, setting one vector to (1, 1, ...):